vortexntnu/software-learning-period/README.md

 ROS has its own standard messsages and services (you will learn about services later) but it is also possible to create your own custom messages and custom services.

-It is recommendedd to have a look at the ROS lecture slides at found at the university of zurich if you want a good primer to what ROS is and how it works. https://rsl.ethz.ch/education-students/lectures/ros.html
+It is recommended to have a look at the ROS lecture slides at found at the university of zurich if you want a good primer to what ROS is and how it works. https://rsl.ethz.ch/education-students/lectures/ros.html